Elephant1214/PaperFixes/README.md

   This command appears to be inaccurate for some unknown reason, and I would generally recommend Spark for accurate TPS, tick usage, and system information.
 - ([Disabled by default](#known-incompatibilities)) Null (invalid or broken) tile entities that could exist when a world is having its entities updated are removed when detected.
-- The ability to toggle [spawn chunks](https://minecraft.fandom.com/wiki/Spawn_chunk) if they're not being used.
-Read below to find out why you might not want them enabled.
+- The ability to toggle [spawn chunks](https://minecraft.wiki/w/Spawn_chunk) if they're not being used.
+See below to find out why you might not want them enabled.
     - Spawn chunks are a 25x25 area of chunks around spawn that is always loaded by the game.
     - A smaller 19x19 chunk area is constantly fully ticked, except [random ticks](https://minecraft.fandom.com/wiki/Tick#Random_tick), as if a player were in it.
     - This is the equivalent of three and a half players' worth of ticked chunks if you use the default ten-chunk (10x10 area) view distance.